baharababah/Botnet-Attack-Detection-Using-Machine-Learning/README.md

 # The two main objectives of the project are:
-- Present the essentail data analysys and processing steps in order to build a Linear Regression Model.
+- Present the essential data analysis and processing steps in order to build a Linear Regression Model.
-- Build a Linear Regression model that is able to predict the price of the house based on other certain variables.
+- Build a Linear Regression model that is able to predict the price of a house based on other certain variables.

-# Note: ALL the steps of analysing and processing the data and building  the model are explained in the Python Notebook.
+### Note: ALL the steps of analysing and processing the data and building  the model are explained in the Python Notebook.

+### Note: The dataset was obtained from: [house-price-prediction](https://github.com/Shreyas3108/house-price-prediction)